Locating Risk: Task Designers and the Challenge of Risk Disclosure in RAI Content Work: Discussion

 However, by viewing risks to crowdworker well-being from the situated knowledge of task designers, rather than from the "panoptic" perspective of top-down transparency initiatives~\cite{widder_dislocated_2023}, we lay the groundwork for future research that takes advantage of the power that internal stakeholders possess.
 In lieu of more ambitious structural changes to distribute accountability across platforms, organizations, and individuals, design interventions could leverage this rare instance of ethical agency within the AI supply chain.

 Still, interventions alone are not enough.
 As Lilly Irani notes in her retrospective on Turkopticon~\cite{irani2016stories}, mutual aid and increased transparency among workers did little to curb platform exploitation when not accompanied by structural change.
-In our study, we observed a parallel dynamic: task designers expressed ethical concern, but their actions remained constrained by institutional inertia, platform neutrality, and the relentless pace of development.
-Without broader shifts in how responsibility is distributed and enforced, design interventions—no matter how well intended—risk reinforcing the very dislocation they seek to remedy.
+In our study, we observed a parallel dynamic: task designers raised concerns about the ethics of their work, but their corrective actions remained constrained by institutional inertia, platform neutrality, and the relentless pace of development.
+Without broader shifts in how responsibility is distributed and enforced, like those suggested by Helberger et al. \cite{Helberger01012018}, design interventions—no matter how well intended—risk reinforcing the very dislocation they seek to remedy.